anjanakankanala/portfolio/README.md

 ## What I hope to learn

 ### I am interested in the way data is shaping decisions made in the entertainment industry today.
-With the advent of streaming services, there's plenty of fata that companies have on their consumers.
+With the advent of streaming services, there's plenty of data that companies have on their consumers.
 I believe that if we can analyze and interpret this data intelligently, we can learn how to be better content creators and know how to engage our audience better.
 I hope to learn to visualize data well, and provide meaningful insights to my future employers (yeah, you should definitely give me that job offer.)

 ## Portfolio